Bootstrap Framework Basics

 As one of the most popular open source projects, Bootstrap has quite a large community behind it.
 This is an absolute boon in terms of support, as critical issues are caught early and fixed quickly.

 However, a line must be drawn for supporting older versions and end-of-life versions of Bootstrap are no longer maintained by the community.
-At the time of writing, only Bootstrap 5 is continuing to receive updates, meaning those on EOL versions must look to upgrade or seek outside support from a vendor like OpenLogic.
+Only Bootstrap 5 is continuing to receive updates, meaning those on EOL versions must look to upgrade or seek long-term support from a vendor like OpenLogic.

 Is Bootstrap free?